microsoft/sqllinuxlabs/deploy_and_explore/readme.md

     `sudo iotop`

     This shows the overall I/O on the system plus I/O per process.
 Type in "q" to exit the program.
-Run this version of the command to only view I/O for process actually using I/O. This program is interactive and refreshes itself every few seconds
+Run this version of the command to only view I/O for processes actually using I/O. This program is interactive and refreshes itself every few seconds

     `sudo iotop -o`